FAR-Lab/Interactive-Lab-Hub/Lab 4/README.md

 As shown in the sketch notes above, there were three main decisions we needed to make while considering the physical layout of our design:

-1. Positioning of capacitance sensors
+1. Positioning of capacitive sensors
 2. Positioning of gesture sensors
 3. Positioning of display